Israel says it killed a top Iranian general as Trump warns people to flee Iranian capital

 Downtown Tehran emptied out early Tuesday, with many shops shuttered, even the ancient Grand Bazaar, which has closed only in times of crisis, such as during the 2022 anti-government protests and the coronavirus pandemic.

 On the roads out of Tehran to the west, traffic stood bumper to bumper.
 Many middle- and upper-class Iranians were headed to the Caspian Sea, a popular getaway spot.
 Long lines snaked from Tehran’s gas stations.
-Placards and billboards across the city called for a “severe” response to Israeli strikes.
+Across the city, billboards called for a “severe” response to Israeli strikes.

 Nuclear agency reports more damage to enrichment site